btcz/bitcoinz/doc/amqp.md

 transaction hash (32 bytes).
 This transaction hash and the block hash found in `hashblock` are in RPC byte order.

-These options can also be provided in zcash.conf.
+These options can also be provided in bitcoinz.conf.

 Please see `contrib/amqp/amqp_sub.py` for a working example of an AMQP server listening for messages.